SophistSolutions/IPAM-Root/Documentation/ReadMe.md

 You will install on your iphone or PC an agent, that watches directories, and PUSHES any file changes to the API-Server

 In this way, the agents have a simple problem of finding data locally, and pushing/publishing it to the API-Server in the cloud.

+## Operations/Use Case Scenarios

+### Merging two Versioned-Document-Instance into a single Document

+Imagine two different users enter Alabama.png and Alabama2.jpg into the system.
+At some point, someone receives both through sharing.
+They notice they are the same and want them treated as the same (they both show up in a gallery view next to one another and are indistinguishable).

+How to handle this problem?
+One idea is DELETE one (but which?).
+And what about immutability didn't you understand?
+Another approach is to create a MERGE record, saying this image SUBSUMES this other image.
+And indexes and futurue queries can then tell that a merge has happened (and undo if they wish or accept if they wish).
+This can be done with
+BasedOn: having potentially MULTIPLE values (the versioning scheme).

+### Splitting a Versioned-Document-Instance into a two (orphaning)

+This can happen if Sterling has added tags to our mutual photo of Croatia, and insists  on dumb names.
+I dont like his names.
+So I want to mark those as unintertesting for me, and going forward think of this as my own image, not subject to future updates from Sterling.

+Simply create a new ID, and create some kind of annotation in the document instance to make clear though it is BASED on a common document, its not to be treated as such for updates/future merges of new information purposes.
+MAYBE using a differnt name than BasedOn?